 What Is Shear Wall?

-Shear wall is a vertical element used to resist lateral forces such as wind and seismic forces act on a building structure.
+Shear wall is a vertical element used to resist lateral forces such as wind and seismic forces acting on a building structure.
 It works as a vertical cantilever beam supported at the ground carrying vertical load together with columns.
 They are mainly used in tall buildings.

 In the past two decades, shear walls became an important part of high-rise buildings.
 As a part of an earthquake building design, these walls are provided in building plans to reduce lateral displacements under earthquake loads.